davidsound/vdms-training/slides/M01_Unix_Intro.md

 2. Now type the `:` key.
 Now your cursor will be blinking at the bottom of the file.

-3. Type `se nu`; short for "set numbers" to enable line numbers.
+3. Type `se nu`; short for "set number" to enable line numbers.

 **To go to a particular line you can simply type the line number after steps 1 and 2**